candrewlee14/candrewlee14.github.io/src/routes/blog/my-entrp-journey.md

 At Neo Home Loans, I built middleware to connect lead generation services to our CRM.
 I even automated the *deployment* of that automation with containerization and a CI/CD pipeline.
-I did the same when a developed a web app to communicate the loan process to clients.
+I did the same when I developed a web app to communicate the loan process to clients.

 At my current job at VPI, I'm categorizing and quantifying trash in rivers using machine learning, the crown jewel of automation tooling.

-## The Future
+## The Future 🚀